To the Members of

 11 On the basis of information and explanations given to us by the managementManagerial Remuneration has been paid or provided in accordance with the requisiteapprovals mandated by the provisions of section 197 read with schedule V to the CompaniesAct.

 12 In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
 Accordingly paragraph 3(xii) of the Order is notapplicable.

 13 According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

-16 The Company is not required to be registered under section 45-1A of the Reserve Bank of IndiaAct 1934.
+16 In our opinion and according to the information and explanations given to us theCompany is not required to be registered under section 45-IA of the Reserve Bank of IndiaAct 1934.

-Annexure B to the Auditors' Report
+Annexure - B to the Auditors' Report

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")